Major Questions Remain for Implementation of China’s Strengthened Environmental Protection Law

 MEP and other government entities have begun issuing guidance implementing the revised EPL, some of which has been released in draft form for public comment.
 Over a dozen field projects are now underway to assist in implementing the new law, and four new “implementing measures” are anticipated to be released by January 2015.
 These regulatory actions are putting flesh on certain key “barebones” provisions of the new law.

-Among other actions taken by MEP in the wake of enactment of the amended EPL, these initiatives are particularly notable:
+Among other actions taken by MEP in the wake of enactment of the amended EPL, particularly notable initiatives include:

-- interim guidance on the new information disclosure requirements of the law (including confidentiality for “commercial secrets”) released for public comment in October 2014,[xiv] and
+- Interim guidance on the new information disclosure requirements of the law (including confidentiality for “commercial secrets”) released for public comment in October 2014; and

 Separately, on November 27, 2014, the State Council Legislative Office issued a notice intended to tighten oversight of environmental compliance and enhance enforcement of environmental requirements.
 Notable among the elements of this bulletin were provisions directed at projects violating environmental impact assessment obligations (and commencement of construction of projects prior to official approval) and use, by the end of 2017, of various advanced and mobile technologies for environmental inspection by 80 percent of environmental agencies.